abbas-ali9669/Complete-Javascript/README.md

 # Complete-Javascript
-The cmoplete Javascript each and every concpet has covered in this repo
+The complete Javascript, each and every concept has covered in this repo.